gaultier/blog/detect_data_races_with_dtrace.md

 }
 ```

+A few notes about this D script:

-We only observe here the get and setter for `len` to demonstrate, but of course this can be done for all methods.
+- We only observe here the getter and setter for `len` to demonstrate, but of course this can be done for all methods.
+- The check `this->theirs.tid != tid` is important, because without this check, if a single thread calls a recursive function, we would think this is a data race, but it's not.

-When we detect a data race, we print the id of the two colliding threads and the call stack of the current thread.
+- When we detect a data race, we print the id of the two colliding threads and the call stack of the current thread.
 Note that we do not print the call stack of the other thread, but chances are, if thread A has a race with thread B, we'll alternate detecting the race inside thread A, and inside thread B, so we'll have both call stacks.

+---

 Now let's run our D script.
 We see a ton of these messages: